sanjar91/INSuRE-notSURE/FinalReport.md

 In addition, we would also improve the survey by adding user discretion; the non-trivial parts of the survey such as tools’ naming convention can be replaced by whatever the user’s organization uses.
 The new proposed flow will ask users on the first page of the survey if they would like to proceed with the universal survey or change it to better satisfy their needs and requirements.

-## Install Instructions (if applicable)
-### Requirements
-(list of any software / hardware requirements necessary to run the code/app/etc)

-### Installation Instructions
-(list of steps to install the product/app/code/etc)

-### Getting started
-(list of any steps to run the code after installation and/or manage the apps over their lifecycle)